The National Center for Health Statistics states about 5 million Americans have a hernia, but only about 750,000 seek treatment each year.

 - Scar from a previous abdominal surgery

 The link between obesity and formation of a hernia: Obesity increases the risk for developing abdominal wall hernias.
-Being overweight increases the strain and pressure on your abdominal muscles and makes them weaker and more prone to developing a hernia.
+Being overweight increases the strain and pressure on your abdominal muscles – making muscles weaker and more prone to developing a hernia.
 Obesity can also lead to the development of multiple hernias in the muscle wall.

 The key elements to losing weight are diet and exercise.
-Bariatric surgery (weight loss surgery) is very effective for people who are not able to lose weight or maintain weight loss with diet and exercise alone.
-Patients can expect to lose between 35% to 70% of their excess body weight one year after having bariatric surgery.
-For more information about bariatric surgery, visit freemanhealth.com/services/bariatric-surgery.
+Bariatric surgery, or weight loss surgery, is very effective for people who are unable to lose weight or maintain weight loss with diet and exercise alone.
+Patients can expect to lose between 35% and 70% of excess body weight one year after bariatric surgery.
+For more information about bariatric surgery, click here.